Review summary for …

 - Getting money in and out is easy

 I will update this review as I continue to learn more about the product and service.
-I truly hope that my worries are misguided because the ability to earn a decent APY on my cash would be great, but at this point (delayed launches, poor communication, partners denying partnership) there are just too many red flags for me.
+The ability to earn a decent APY on my cash would be great.
+But at this point (delayed launches, poor communication, partners denying partnership) there are just too many red flags for me.

 In the meantime, please let me know if you have any questions that I can answer.